bmf/Code-in-the-Classroom/ExplorableExplanations/reading/alphabetrace/README.md

 retype
 ======

-A little Javascript game where you have to retype the alphabet. &quot;
+See how fast you can type the alphabet.